anishathalye/dotfiles/README.md

 dotfiles
 ========

-After cloning this repo, run
-`git pull --recurse-submodules && git submodule update --init --recursive` to get all the submodules.
-Then run `install.py` to automatically set up the development environment.

-To keep submodules up-to-date, you can run `git update-submodules` (that is not a vanilla git command, but the alias will be set up by the installer).
+After cloning this repo, run `install.py` to automatically set up the development environment.
+Then run `git update-submodules` to install the latest versions of all submodules.
+Note that the install script must be run before updating submodules (because `update-submodules` is not a vanilla git command but an alias set up by the installer).

+To keep submodules up-to-date, you can re-run `git update-submodules` at any time.

 programs used
 -------------